-The environmental team received Bay Conservation and Developent Commission (BCDC) approval of Amendment No. 37 to Permit No. 2001.008 for (1) transferring an existing access trestle at YBI from the SAS project to the YBITS2 project; (2) official approval of fencing to be placed around the bike path as it passes over the coast guard station and; (3) to modify the allocation of H-piles on the permit from a proposed access trestle to a set of falsework foundations at the YBI shoreline.
+The environmental team received BCDC approval of Amendment No. 37 to Permit No. 2001.008 for (1) transferring an existing access trestle at YBI from the SAS project to the YBITS2 project; (2) official approval of fencing to be placed around the bike path as it passes over the coast guard station and; (3) to modify the allocation of H-piles on the permit from a proposed access trestle to a set of falsework foundations at the YBI shoreline.
 The environmental team performed biological and water quality monitoring in support of pile driving activities between Pier E3/E4 as part of the YBITS2 contract.
 No issues were noted and reports were sent as necessary to relevant regulatory agencies.
-The environmental team continued work on renewing the IHA during the third quarter of 2014.
-The final permit application is expected to be submitted in the fourth quarter of 2014 with the permit being issued in the 2nd quarter of 2015.

-The environmental team completed and submitted the Final Hydroacoustic and Bird Predation Report for pile driving activities at the YBI shoreline.
+The environmental team continued work on renewing the IHA during the fourth quarter of 2014.
+The final permit application was submitted to NOAA on December 15, 2014.
+The team also drafted the Final Hydroacoustic and Bird Predation Report for pile-driving activities between Pier E3 and E4 on the original east span.

 Caltrans continues to work with regulatory agencies to gain approval for the Pier E3 Controlled Blasting Demonstration Project.

-Caltrans worked on an Alternatives Analysis and design for the attenuation system throughout the third quarter of 2014.
-With a construction manager/general contractor (CMGC) in place, the environmental team began collecting detailed information from them regarding blasting design and attenuation system design.
+Caltrans worked on an alternatives analysis and design for the attenuation system throughout the fourth quarter of 2014.
+With a CMGC contractor in place, the environmental team continued collecting detailed information from them regarding blasting design and attenuation system design.
+All major agencies overseeing the project were involved in meetings with Caltrans during the fourth quarter of 2014.